ForgeRock/forgeops/docker/gatling/README.md

 ## Benchmark Configuration

 * The utility class [BenchConfig](src/gatling/simulations/util.scala) initializes the common parameters for the test (number of users, duration, etc.).
 These are derived from environment variables.
-To override the default values, set these env variables in your env or script before running the simulations.
+Override the default values and set these env variables in your shell env or script before running the simulations. <u>This is a critical step which missed will lead to all sorts of failures</u>.

 * Pre-existing passwords for setting into env variables can be printed using the `forgeops/bin/print-secrets.sh` script.
 For the simulations that require provisioning into IDM you will also need the you can get the secrets for the "idm-provisioning" OAuth2 client via the following command. `$ kubectl exec -it am-6f95c6bd4-vlsgn -- env | grep IDM_PROVISIONING_CLIENT_SECRET`

 * The [run.sh](run.sh) script sets these variables if they are not already set elsewhere.
+So you can also edit the env vars in this script.
 When running in Kubernetes, the [ConfigMap in perf-test](k8s/perf-test-job.yaml) can also set these values.
+See the section below called [Running in the Cluster](##Running in the Cluster).

 ## Simulations